diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

     print “Too many errors: %d in %d” % (invalidSignCount.value, validSignCount.value)
 ```
 #### Accumulators and Fault Tolerance
-Spark automatically deals with failed or slow machines by re-executing failed or slow tasks.
-For example, if the node running a partition of a map() operation crashes, Spark will rerun it on another node; and even if the node does not crash but is simply much slower than other nodes, Spark can preemptively launch a “speculative” copy of the task on another node, and take its result if that finishes.
-Even if no nodes fail, Spark may have to rerun a task to rebuild a cached value that falls out of memory.
-The net result is therefore that the same function may run multiple times on the same data depending on what happens on the cluster.
+`Spark automatically deals with failed or slow machines by re-executing failed or slow tasks`.
+For example, if the node running a partition of a map() operation crashes, Spark will rerun it on another node; and even if the node does not crash but is simply much slower than other nodes, `Spark can preemptively launch a “speculative” copy of the task on another node`, and take its result if that finishes. `Even if no nodes fail, Spark may have to rerun a task to rebuild a cached value that falls out of memory`. `The net result is therefore that the same function may run multiple times on the same data depending on what happens on the cluster`.

 How does this interact with accumulators?
 The end result is that` for accumulators used in actions, Spark applies each task’s update to each accumulator only once`.
 Thus, `if we want a reliable absolute value counter, regardless of failures or multiple evaluations, we must put it inside an action like foreach()`.

 `For accumulators used in RDD transformations instead of actions, this guarantee does not exist`.
 An accumulator update within a transformation can occur more than once.
 One such case of a probably unintended multiple update occurs when a cached but infrequently used RDD is first evicted from the LRU cache and is then subsequently needed.
-This forces the RDD to be recalculated from its lineage, with the unintended side effect that calls to update an accumulator within the transformations in that lineage are sent again to the driver.
-Within transformations, accumulators should, consequently, be used only for debugging purposes.
+This forces the RDD to be recalculated from its lineage, with the unintended side effect that calls to update an accumulator within the transformations in that lineage are sent again to the driver. `Within transformations, accumulators should, consequently, be used only for debugging purposes`.

 #### Custom Accumulators
-So far we’ve seen how to use one of Spark’s built-in accumulator types: integers (Accumulator[Int]) with addition.
-Out of the box, Spark supports accumulators of type Double, Long, and Float.
+So far we’ve seen how to use one of Spark’s built-in accumulator types: integers (`Accumulator[Int]`) with addition.
+Out of the box, Spark supports accumulators of type `Double, Long, and Float`.
 In addition to these, Spark also includes an API to define custom accumulator types and custom aggregation operations (e.g., finding the maximum of the accumulated values instead of adding them).
 Custom accumulators need to extend AccumulatorParam, which is covered in the Spark API documentation.
-Beyond adding to a numeric value, we can use any operation for add, provided that operation is commutative and associative.
+Beyond adding to a numeric value, we can use any operation for add, provided that `operation is commutative and associative`.
 For example, instead of adding to track the total we could keep track of the maximum value seen so far.

 An operation op is **commutative** if a op b = b op a for all values a, b.
 An operation op is **associative** if (a op b) op c = a op (b op c) for all values a, b, and c.